Find your way around Grade Centre

 What is Grade Centre?

-Grade Centre is like a spreadsheet that sits within a module, containing student marks for all online assessments.
+Grade Centre is like a spreadsheet that sits within a module, containing student marks for all online assessments, Grade Centre is not visible to students.

 2. Access Grade Centre

 b.
-The Grade Centre section contains four default links, although you can add more.
+The Grade Centre section contains four default links (although you can add more).
+The following explains

-- Assignments: A filter focused on Blackboard assignments within your module.
+Assignments: A filter focused on Blackboard Assignments only within your module.

-- Tests: A filter focused on tests within your module.
+Tests: A filter focused on Tests only within your module.

 3. Grade Centre columns (default)